 Advanced Accounting for Owners

-Advanced Accounting likely won’t be right for every small business owner.
-There’s no need to worry about your clients accidentally turning it on, though.
-In fact, any user who turns it on will be asked to confirm their choice before it’s enabled.
-In-app guides and warnings will also alert users of reporting and accounting implications when certain actions are taken (e.g., editing an account that will affect prior reporting periods and accounting).
+We know Advanced Accounting isn’t right for every small business owner.
+This is why we’ve enabled an alert for users who attempt to turn on Advanced Accounting that advises them to only turn on this feature if they have accounting experience or are doing so in collaboration with an accountant.
+In-app guides and warnings also alert users of reporting and accounting implications when certain actions are taken (e.g., editing an account that will affect prior reporting periods and accounting).

 What’s Changing With Expenses and Bills?

 Expense accounts are a huge part of financial reporting.
 To give owners more flexibility in their reporting, businesses can categorize expenses and bills as COGS in FreshBooks.
 New parent and sub-accounts for COGS can also be created.